 7 Habits That Could Be Preventing You From Getting Pregnant

-There may be underlining factors and habits affecting your fertility which you aren’t taking note of.
+Have you been trying to get pregnant after about a year of unprotected sex?
+There may be underlying factors and habits affecting your fertility that you aren’t taking note of.

 1. Taking certain medications

-Drugs like antibiotics, antimalarial treatments and other drugs you are taking for some diseases or infections may affect your fertility.
+Drugs like antibiotics, antimalarial treatments, and other drugs you are taking for some diseases or infections may affect your fertility.

 2. Excess intake of Alcohol